Nsk246/Animal_Image_Classification/README.md

 - `Animal_Image_Model_Training.ipynb`: Jupyter notebook for model development and training.
 - `README.md`: This file, providing an overview of the project.
+- `requirements.txt`: Dependencies that are required to run the system

 ## Screenshots